Welcome to CoreBrain Journal

-Today’s mind science provides for all of us a Galileo Mind Moment as we leave the Dark Ages of how things used to look to seeing how they are.
+Today’s mind science provides for all of us a Galileo Mind Moment as we leave the Dark Ages of how things used to look to now see how they are in reality.
 The sun does appear to rotate around the earth, but new telescopic technology, both then and now, enlarges our universal vision.
-The biological brain is now talking to us through a variety of incredible new telescopes.
+The biological brain is currently talking to us through a variety of incredible modern telescopes.

 Why so many mind problems?

 In a word: complexity.
 The mind, and the body that carries the mind lives in a dynamic balance.
 Over time it changes and grows in the context of many unexplored, rarely discussed, biologically driven, active, molecular and cellular networks.

 So what exactly is the problem you ask?

 When mind targets and treatments do work, there is no problem.
 When they don’t work, relationships & wasted lifetimes result in extreme confusion and emotional turmoil that can endure for generations.
 Lives are lost.
 Just glance back for a moment at previous generations, and you’ll see what I mean.
 The particular problem, the exact problem, is medical treatment resistance and treatment failure – with the relentless downstream effect of denial, psychiatric stigma, and the capricious use of psychotropic medications for labels that way too often miss the reality, the details of human biomedical complexity.

 Consider these essential features not adequately addressed in the current DSM-5 Diagnostic Manuel: brain function, biomedical reality, change, context, time, and thinking – cognition.
 Labels are reductionistic and static, but the brain is a dynamic complexity of moving parts over time.

 Reality changes as well.
 Context matters for diagnosis and treatment.